ccena/Learning-Basic-Python/README.md

 # Learning Advanced Python
-# This contains practice codes from the book of Jake VanderPlas, "Python for Data Science", which covers the topic of Numpy, Pandas, and Matplotlib.
+# This contains codes based on the book of Jake VanderPlas, "Python for Data Science", which covers the topic of Numpy, Pandas, and Matplotlib.